 Zin's a great wine for bbq, like smoked pork shoulder or grilled rack of lamb.

-Languedoc Roussillon, Australia's Barossa Valley, Napa Valley, South Africa, Tuscany, central Chile and Mendoza in Argentina.
+France's Rhône Valley, Australia's Barossa Valley, Napa Valley, Chile and Mendoza.

 Syrah pairs well with many of the same foods as Zin, especially lamb and bbq.
-It also does well with Chinese take-out.
+It also does well with Chinese take-out, especially Peking Duck.

-Apple, pear, pineapple, lemon, grapefruit and banana.
-With oak aging, they take on a creamy, buttery quality.
+Apple, pear, citrus and tropical fruits like pineapple and passionfruit.
+With aging in new oak, they can take on a toasty, buttery quality.

-This grape yields a dry white wine that tastes of citrus fruit, melon, herbs and sometimes oak or grass.
+This grape yields an aromatic white wine that tastes of citrus fruit, melon, fresh-cut grass and gun flint.

-Germany, Alsace, California, Oregon, Washington and New York's Finger Lakes region.
+Germany, Alsace, Australia, Oregon, Washington, and New York's Finger Lakes region.

-The grüner veltliner possesses a singular set of flavors, including celery, lentils, white pepper, and tobacco.
+Grüner veltliner possesses a singular set of flavors, including green apple, celery, lentils, white pepper, and tobacco.